We offer a variety of programs serving Halifax, Dartmouth, and surrounding areas ranging from educational to social and recreational.

 Your brain loves music – learning new songs, creating music in a group setting, playing new instruments, and exploring rhythm and rhyme all light up the miracle of neuroplasticity in your brain and promote emotional healing and ongoing recovery.
 This program is available at no cost to participants.

-New Series Starts Wednesday January 8, 2020
+New Series Starts in May 2020

 With Find Your Voice Music Therapy / Mackenzie Costron